takari/m2e-discovery-catalog/README.md

 # M2E Discovery Catalog

 The M2E discovery catalog is a document that describes an association between specific Maven plugins and M2E connectors that cooperate with those Maven plugins to make integration between Maven on the CLI and Maven in Eclipse smoother.
-An example of an M2E connector is the [Tycho Configurator][2] which tries to bridge the gap between Tycho on the CLI and PDE within Eclipse.
+An example of an M2E connector is the the [Tycho Configurator][2] which tries to bridge the gap between [Maven Tycho][3] on the CLI and PDE within Eclipse.
 The discovery catalog attempts to assist users when they importing Maven projects by suggesting connectors that are relevant to the projects they are importing.
 If, for example, you import a Maven project using Tycho into your Eclipse workspace, the Tycho Configurator will be offered to you in order meld Maven with PDE.

 As a normal Maven user in Eclipse there is nothing special you have to do.
 If you import a project type that has available connectors, they will be offered to you.
-The sections below are those who want to add entries to the discovery catalog.
+The sections below are for those who want to add entries to the discovery catalog.
 You may be a developer of Maven plugins and have additionally created a M2E connector, or you might be adding an entry for some existing Eclipse integration that is known to work in conjunction with existing Maven plugins.

 # Testing the M2E Discovery Catalog as a User